longhorn/website/content/docs/1.7.0/advanced-resources/backing-image/backing-image-encryption.md

 weight: 2
 ---

-As of v1.7.0, Longhorn supports encrypting and decrypting a backing image through cloning the backing image.
+Starting with v1.7.0, Longhorn allows you to encrypt and decrypt a backing image by cloning it.
+The backing image encryption mechanism utilizes the Linux kernel module `dm_crypt` and the command-line utility `cryptsetup`.

 ## Clone a Backing Image

-You can clone a backing image using the YAML.
+You can clone a backing image using YAML code.
+Notice that, this will create a whole new backing image with the same content as the original one.
+The backing image also consumes the disk space.

-Example of a download backing image:
+Example of a downloaded backing image:

 ```yaml
 apiVersion: longhorn.io/v1beta2